SFEley/crunch/README.markdown

 Query
 -----
 The **Crunch::Query** class retrieves data from the database and presents it as an Array-like Enumerable.
 Unlike many other database libraries, basic Crunch queries are _immediate_ and _immutable_.
 They'll ask the server for a cursor the moment they're instantiated (unless you flag them not to) and any changes made to retrieved data won't be reflected until you make another query.
 The server request is always asynchronous.
-Synchronous delays will only occur if you try to _read_ the data before it returns -- and you can still avoid them by passing a block.
+Synchronous delays will only occur if you try to _read_ the data before it comes back -- and you can still avoid them by passing a block.

-This behavior enables speed (the data's on its way before you start to look at it) and simplicity (the cursor itself is an internal detail hidden from the API).
+This design enables speed (the data's on its way before you start to look at it) and simplicity (the cursor itself is an internal detail hidden from the API).
 MongoDB never guarantees transactional isolation, but Crunch timestamps every server response, so you can know how stale your data might be and whether a refresh is needed.
 You never reload data in place; you simply clone the query and get the data again.
 Several other base classes use Queries under the hood.

 ### Creation ###
 You can create a Query in several ways, depending on how much work you already want done for you.
 The options hashes in the examples below may not make sense immediately; it'll be covered shortly.

 #### Directly ####
-Pass the database and collection (as a string or Collection object) in the first two parameters.
+Pass a Collection object in the first parameter, and then any options or query selectors as a hash.
 So:

     db = Database.connect 'babylon_5'
     collection = db.collection :characters
-    query = Query.new db, collection, 'species' => 'Vorlon', :limit => 1
+    query = Query.new collection, 'species' => 'Vorlon', :limit => 1

-...is precisely equivalent to:

-    db = Database.connect 'babylon_5'
-    query = Query.new db, 'characters', conditions: {species: 'Vorlon'}, limit: 1

-#### From the Database ####
-Use the `query` method of the Database object, passing the collection (as a string or Collection object) in the first parameter:

-    query = db.query 'characters', 'role' => 'Commander', 'last_name' => /S[hi].*/, 'messianic' => true
-    query.collect {|c| c['last_name']}   #=> ['Sinclair', 'Sheridan']
+    query.first['name']   #=> 'Kosh'

 #### From a Collection ####
-Use the `query` method.
+The Collection object has a `.query` method as a shortcut to the above.
 This time you only have to worry about your options hash:

-    collection = DB.collection 'characters'
-    query = collection.query 'species' => 'human', 'psi_rating' => {gte: 12}, 'personality' => {in: 'annoying'}
+    query = collection.query 'characters', 'role' => 'Commander', 'name' => /J.+ S.+/, 'messianic' => true
-    query.count  #=> 3  (by my reckoning)
+    query.collect {|c| c['name']}   #=> ['Jeffrey Sinclair', 'John Sheridan']

 #### From Another Query ####
 Queries can spawn other queries.
-The new query inherits all the options of its parent, but these can be added to or overridden:
+The new query inherits all the options of its parent, which can be added to or overridden:

-    first_query = collection.query 'bald' => false, :fields => ['species']  # (Which species have hair?)
+    first_query = collection.query 'has_hair' => true
     first_query.collect {|c| c['species']}  #=> ['Human', 'Centauri']

-    second_query = first_query.query 'sex' => 'female'  # (Centauri women are bald)
+    second_query = first_query.query 'sex' => 'female'
-    second_query.collect {|c| c['species']}  #=> ['Human']  (includes post-season-2 Delenn as a technicality)
+    second_query.collect {|c| c['species']}  #=> ['Human']  (Centauri women are bald)
+                                             #              (includes post-season-2 Delenn as a technicality)

 ### Retrieval ###
 The Query object is a self-contained capsule of data -- it contains both the question (via its initialization parameters) and the answers (via accessors).
 For example:

     query = Query.new db, 'musicians', 'band' => 'The Beatles'
-    query.first  #=> {'_id' => [...], 'name' => 'John Lennon', ...}
+    query.first  #=> <Document> {'_id' => [...], 'name' => 'John Lennon', ...}
-    query.next   #=> {'_id' => [...], 'name' => 'Paul McCartney', ...}
+    query.next   #=> <Document> {'_id' => [...], 'name' => 'Paul McCartney', ...}
-    query[2]     #=> [{'_id' => [...], 'name' => 'Ringo Starr', ...}]
+    query[2]     #=> <Document> {'_id' => [...], 'name' => 'Ringo Starr', ...}
     query.any? {|beatle| beatle['name'] == 'Yoko Ono'}  #=> false

 Each item returned is a Document object (see below).
 The interesting Query methods to get to them are summarized below; most of the other access behavior comes from the standard Enumerable mixin:

 * `[]` - Returns the Document at the given index.
 If the data retrieval hasn't gotten that far yet, the method will block until it does. (_Note:_ Don't make the mistake of confusing Queries for Arrays just because of this bracket thingy.
-This is the _only_ array-like method.)
+This is not duck typing; most other array methods won't work.)
 * `.at` - A non-blocking accessor.
 Accepts an index like `[]` and a block of code, and will pass the document to the block upon retrieval.
 The return value is a proc that will return _false_ when called if the code has not yet been executed, _true_ if it has been, and raise any exceptions that arise during execution.
-* `.get` - Returns a document with a specified ID.
+* `.get` - Returns a document with a specified *'\_id'*.
 Faster than the `[]` index accessor if you know what you're looking for.
 Non-blocking; if the specified document has not been retrieved for this query, it will simply return _nil._
 * `.first` - Returns the first document of the result set.
 If the data retrieval hasn't pulled the first record yet, the method will block until it does.
 (Call `.ready?` beforehand to avoid this blocking.)
 * `.last` - Returns the last document in the result set.
 This requires traversing the entire cursor, so if the data retrieval is not yet complete, the method will block until all records have been loaded.
+(Call `.complete?` beforehand to avoid this blocking.)
-* `.each` - Steps through the entire result set and passes each document to the provided block of code.
-This method is synchronous and will block until the entire run is completed.
-Returns an Enumerator if no block is given, so that you can call `next` and friends at your leisure.
+* `.each` - Steps through the entire result set.
+When given a block of code, passes each document to it, and will wait synchronously until the entire run is completed.
+If no block is given, returns an Enumerator so that you can call `.next` and friends at your leisure.
-* `.each!` - An asynchronous form of `each` that runs the provided block on each document in the EventMachine thread.
+* `.each!` - An asynchronous form of `each` that runs the provided block on each document in the EventMachine loop.
 Returns a proc that wil return _false_ if the iteration is not yet complete, _true_ if it is complete, and raise any exceptions that arise during execution.
 * `.size` - Returns the _current_ number of documents that have been loaded.
 See _Size vs. Count_ below.
 * `.total_size` - Loads the complete record set, then returns the final number of documents.
 See _Size vs. Count_ below.
 * `.count` - Returns the number of documents in the query as reported by MongoDB.
 Will likely block for a short period unless the **:count** option is set upon initialization.
 See _Size vs. Count_ below.
-* `.ready?` - A thread-safe flag that returns _true_ if the first document in the result set has been loaded.
+* `.ready?` - Returns _true_ if the first document in the result set has been loaded.
-* `.complete?` - A thread-safe flag that returns _true_ if every record in the result set has been loaded.
+* `.complete?` - Returns _true_ if every record in the result set has been loaded.
 * `.has?` - Takes an index and returns _true_ if the record at that position in the result set has been loaded.

 All of these methods are thread-safe and as consistent as MongoDB will allow them to be.
 The actual cursor is a hidden property owned by the database object, so that it can be explicitly closed if the query is garbage collected before completion.